cardano-foundation/developer-portal/docs/portal-style-guide.md

 Reference-style: ![alt text][logo]
 [logo]: https://raw.githubusercontent.com/adam-p/markdown-here/master/src/common/images/icon48.png 'This is a logo reference-style'

 Images from any folder can be used by providing path to file.
-Path should be relative to markdown file:
+Path should be relative to Markdown file:
 ![alt text](../static/img/logo-plutus.png)
 ```